cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 Return: _str_ - Identifier of the user that started the trial.

-### `validate(self)`

-Method to validate that the data is valid.
-This is a superficial check; even if the data validates successfully, there can still be problems with the data.
-This method should be called if changes have been made to the data members of the class.
-Exceptions are raised on error.

-Parameters: None

-Return: None

 ## class DatalogSession

-Abstract class containing session data and methods necessary to manage the logging of trial run data.
+Class containing session data and methods necessary to manage the logging of trial run data.
 An instance of this class is passed as an argument to the datalog callback function registered with `cogment.Context.register_datalog`.

 `trial_id`: _str_ - UUID of the trial managed by this instance.

 `user_id`: _str_ - Identifier of the user that started the trial.

-`trial_params`: _cogment.LogParam instance_ - Parameters of the trial.
+`trial_parameters`: _cogment.TrialParameters instance_ - Parameters of the trial.

 ### `start(self)`